agschaid/tour-de-spielplatz/README.md

 Using the Hugo Story Theme: https://themes.gohugo.io/themes/hugo-story/

-* Setup
+# Setup

 Install hugo.
 Needs to be the extended version.

+## Develop

-Run `hugo server` to see the site at localhost:1313
+Run `hugo server` to see the site at localhost:1313.
+All changes to the codebase (see "Data Layout") will be reflected there in realtime.

+## Deployment

-Run hugo to build the site.
+* Run `hugo` to build the site.

-* Roadmap
+* Copy all contents of `public/` (only the contents.
+Not the folder itself) to the ftp remote (in my case that is calling `mirror -e -P 10 -R <absolute-lokal-path>/tour-de-spielplatz/public .` in an `lftp` session)

+# Data Layout

+All relevant files for day-to-day editing can be found in the `data/` folder.

-Banner -> was ist die Tour-de-Spielplatz?
+* banner.yml -> was ist die Tour-de-Spielplatz?
-Spotlight 1 -> Aktuell: Wann?
+* spotlight1.yml -> Aktueller Termin: Wann?
 Wo?
 Status? wie sieht es dieses mal aus?
-Absage oder Was? -> Bild: "was aktuelles" Spotlight 2 -> Warum?
+Absage oder Was?
+* spotlight2.yml -> Warum?
 Was soll das?
+* spotlight3.yml -> geplante Termine
-Spotlight 3 -> geplant.
-Termine die schon festehen Spotlight 4 -> Nur für Eltern?
+* spotlight4.yml -> Nur für Eltern? (nein. für alle)
-Spotlight 5 -> Schlechtwetter
+* spotlight5.yml -> Schlechtwetter (wann und wie sagen wir ab usw)
-Spotlight 6 -> Beeinflussung der Kinder?
+* spotlight6.yml -> Beeinflussung der Kinder? (wir treten nicht mit grünem Branding auf)
-Spotlight 7 -> Wie kann ich mich einbringen?
+* spotlight7.yml -> Wie kann ich mich einbringen?

-Items: Impressum, Kontakt
+* items.yml -> Impressum, Kontakt